A male Apparel and Merchandising student uses a sewing machine to create a design project.

 • The MERCHANDISING concentration focuses on the development of merchandise assortments and retailing strategies with courses in consumer behavior, assortment planning, merchandise buying, merchandise promotions, retailing, and global sourcing.

-• The PRODUCT DEVELOPMENT concentration focuses on innovation in the development of consumer products with courses in textile science, product sourcing, market potential analysis, trend forecasting, product line development/management, quality assurance, and supply chain management.
+• The PRODUCT DEVELOPMENT concentration focuses on innovation in the development of consumer products with courses in technical design, textile science, user-centered design, product line development/management, quality assurance, sourcing, supply chain management, and technical product engineering.

 Students will demonstrate an understanding of professional practices, processes, and skills utilized in the areas of apparel design and production, merchandising, and product development.
 These practices, processes, and skills include critical and creative thinking, communication, ethics, social responsibility and sustainability, collaborative problem-solving, and interdisciplinary learning.